emilymstev/recipe-share/README.md

 # recipe-share
 An in progress ASP.NET Core and React application for saving and sharing recipes!
+Personal development project to learn backend programming.

-Initial MVC setup and recipe/ingredient controllers are completed.
+Initial MVC setup
-Data access layer controller in progress.
+Bootstrap dummy template
+Displays vanilla version prior to database normalization

 For most recent progress, see the "develop" branch.